Google Customer Reviews for WooCommerce

 1. First locate your Google Trusted Stores settings page.

-3. Select an estimated amount of days that an order will be shipped after it is placed.
+2. Choose the Badge Display option, select Badge Position and select an estimated amount of days that an order will be shipped after it is placed in Estimated Ship Date.

 This ID can be found in your Google Merchant Center of the account that you use to submit your Google product feed to Google Shopping.